Document Number: D3673R0

 Design Decisions

-An alternative design to additional overloads would introduce distinct functions named wprint and wprintln, aligning with the C naming style (printf / wprintf) and the cout/wcout precedent.
+An alternative design would introduce distinct functions named wprint and wprintln, aligning with the C naming style.

 References